Fun Facts About Sloths

 How Do Sloths Protect Themselves?

 Sloths aren't aggressive animals and depend on camouflage to protect themselves from jaguars, eagles, and humans.
 Fungus grows on sloths' fur giving sloths their green color.
-That green color helps sloths blend into the leaves on trees.
+That green color helps sloths blend into the leaves of trees.

 green fungus grows on this sloth's fur